What’s Up With Google?

 In my opinion, Google pushed the unconventional envelope a little more than necessary when constructing these new logos.
-For instance, they did not incorporate an alphabetical cue to denote the app name, a practice followed by many.
-Additionally, all logos virtually exhibit the same mix of colors, gradients and angular shapes.
+For instance, they did not incorporate an alphabetical cue to denote the app name.
+Additionally, all logos virtually exhibit the same mix of colors, gradients, and angular shapes.

-Users are left to decipher the illustrative elements of the logo which can be a little frustrating in the beginning.
-With time, this would wear off naturally.
+Users are left to decipher the illustrative elements of the logo which can be frustrating at the beginning.
+With time, this may wear off naturally.

 I don’t really see a uniqueness to each logo aside from the obvious.
 The shared attributes make it crystal clear that they belong to Google.
-But, I wonder if using the same colors as the Google logo is such a good idea.
+But, I wonder if using all the colors in the Google logo in every one of them is such a good idea.

 Does A Precedent Exist For App Logos?

-Ever since the mobile screen became the primary platform for design, companies have been keen to create logo tiles that communicate the apps use while aligning them to the main brand or larger portfolio.
+Ever since the mobile screen became the primary platform for design, companies have been quick to create logo tiles that spark recognition while aligning them to the main brand or portfolio.
 Let’s consider Adobe and Microsoft for a moment.
 Does anything stand out… almost immediately?

 Both Adobe and Microsoft employ a similar brand identity strategy.
 Each app is represented by a unique character and color code giving it a sense of individuality.
 Yet, they also retain a distinct quality that unifies them into a larger collective.

-Apple on the other hand, takes the strategy in a different direction.
+Apple, on the other hand, takes the strategy in a different direction.
 As is customary with Apple, it builds equity in each of its offerings.
 Their app logos provide visual cues along with limited non-competing color combinations.
 There does not seem to be an obvious theme.
-The association of these apps with Apple is built through repetitive use and exposure on their platforms and devices.
+The association of these apps with Apple is built through repetitive exposure on their platforms and devices.